IdirBenSlama/MVP_KIMERA/README.md

 - See `requirements.txt` for Python package dependencies.

 Install dependencies with:
 ```bash
 pip install -r requirements.txt
 ```
+The `python-multipart` package is required for endpoints that accept image uploads.

 ## Running the API